trimstray/the-book-of-secret-knowledge/README.md

 ###### Generate CSR (metadata from existing certificate)

+  > Where `private.key` is the existing private key.
+As you can see you do not generate this CSR from your certificate (public key).
+Also you do not generate the "same" CSR, just a new one to request a new certificate.

 ```bash
 ( _fd="private.key" ; _fd_csr="request.csr" ; _fd_crt="cert.crt" ; \
 openssl x509 -x509toreq -in ${_fd_crt} -out ${_fd_csr} -signkey ${_fd} )